azurecitadel/azurecitadel/content/arc/servers-hack/scale.md

 > _Note_: Ignore the untagged VM extensions.
 These are mistakenly set as indexed and will be corrected.

-Given enough time, Policy should eventually get round to provisioning the extensions for the new resources.
+The new VMs you onboarded at scale should be showing as non-compliant as they have been processed by the policy engine.
+They won't automatically remediate the extensions, although there are plans for this to be introduced.

-## Remediation (optional)
+## Remediation

 In the last challenge you triggered a policy evaluation.
 An evaluation normally takes around 30 minutes.
 The existing resources - the first two VMs - that do not have extensions should now show as non-compliant.
+And now the new ones are also showing as noncompliant for the extension.

 For safety, existing non-compliant resources will not be automatically remediated.